Max Pape ‘22

 Family and service have always been important to Max Pape ‘22.
 Being at Springfield College has expanded his concept of both.

 Max has made numerous connections across campus.
 He is a New Student Orientation leader, participates in the Humanics in Action Club, is a member of the Fellowship of Christian Athletes, and volunteered for an alternative spring break trip last year.
+All of this has been made possible through the Springfield College Fund.

 “I'm passionate about trying to help others,” Pape said.
 “When I first visited Springfield and learned about the whole Humanics philosophy, I knew that was where I wanted to go.”